ta/zendesk-refresh/README.md

 The ZendeskRefresh Safari extension's sole purpose is to refresh the Views list in a 60 second interval.
 It is very much inspired by its [Chrome counterpart](https://github.com/brandonstubbs93/ZendeskRefresh).

+# Changelog

+## 1.1

+* Minimize load on Zendesk systems by disabling timer when document is not visible

+## 1.0

+Initial release

 # Licence

 Copyright (c) 2012-2013 Tonni Aagesen